 The amount of water you need totally varies depending on the type of flour, humidity of the room, temperature, elevation, etc. so just keep adding until it forms a ball that's a little sticky.

-Letting the dough rest for 15 minutes is not totally necessary, but it really does roll out better and they are softer and stretchier if you do, so resting is better if you have time.
-Sometimes if my kids can’t wait to eat one, I’ll cook a few for them and then let it rest a little before I make mine.
-I’d say the main difference I notice if I don’t let them rest is that they are harder to roll out.
+Letting the dough rest for 15 minutes is not totally necessary.
+It really does roll out better and they are softer and stretchier if you do, so resting is better if you have time.
+Sometimes if my kids can't wait to eat one, I'll cook a few for them and then let it rest a little before I make mine.
+I'd say the main difference I notice if I don't let them rest is that they are harder to roll out.

 Make sure your pan is good and hot before you start cooking them, otherwise they basically get dried out.
-They really do taste better if your pan is hot – and they cook faster too.
-We often eat them hot right out of the pan, but if you do have leftovers I usually keep them on the counter for a day or two and then move them to the fridge.
+They really do taste better if your pan is hot - and they cook faster too.
+We often eat them hot right out of the pan.
+If you do have leftovers I usually keep them on the counter for a day or two and then move them to the fridge.

 They will last a few weeks in the fridge, but they do get dried out and aren't good cold, but are perfectly fine heated up.
 Those are usually the kind we use to put butter on and broil or as thin pizza crusts in our house.
 The little pizzas are perfect for me since I try to eat low carb and good for children's lunch boxes since they only take a few minutes to make and they don't take up too much room in their lunch boxes.

-I love this Clean Eating Tortillas Recipe.They only take a few minutes to cook.
-I’ve made these hundreds of times.
-These can be used for tortillas, tacos, low carb pizza crusts, wraps, etc.
+These only take a few minutes to cook.
+I've made these hundreds of times.
+These can be used for tortillas, tacos, low-carb pizza crusts, wraps, etc.

 - Mix the flour and salt together in a mixing bowl.

-- Mix in the oil.
-1/2 cup of the water and mix in, adding in the last tablespoon little by little, until slightly sticky dough forms.
+- Mix in the oil. ½ cup of the water and mix in, adding in the last tablespoon little by little, until slightly sticky dough forms.
 You may not need all of the last tablespoon of water.
-If you are using whole grain spelt flour you will probably need a little more.
+If you are using whole grain spelt flour you will probably need a little more water.

 - Dust a work surface with more spelt flour and knead the dough until it is no longer sticky and soft, about a minute.